 - 2 teaspoons ginger

 - In a very large bowl, whisk together the flour, ginger, cinnamon, allspice, baking soda, and salt.
 Set these dry ingredients aside.

 - In a medium size pot, add the shortening and melt it on low heat.

 - Once the shortening has melted, remove the pot from the heat.
 Add the sugar and molasses and mix together.

 - Add the wet ingredients into the bowl of dry ingredients and mix everything together.

 - Chill the cookie dough for a minimum of 3 hours in the refrigerator.
-I chilled mine overnight in the bowl that I mixed all the ingredients in.
+I covered the bowl with plastic wrap and chilled mine overnight.

 - Once the cookies are done chilling, preheat the oven to 375 degrees F. Lay parchment paper or silicone mats on the cookie sheets and set them aside.